Shaphen/Bouncer/README.md

 ## Background
 ![Dodge](https://github.com/Shaphen/Dodge/blob/master/dist/gifs/dodge.gif)
 Dodge is a simple and easy to play platforming video game where the player tries to avoid the falling objects for as long as possible.
-This idea derived from the curiosity of challenging myself to go outside of my comfort zone and attempt to create a game.
-I further challenged myself by only using Vanilla JavaScript, HTML, CSS, and the keymaster library.
+This idea came from the desire to challenge myself to go outside of my comfort zone and try making a game.
+I only allowed myself to use Vanilla JavaScript, HTML, CSS, and the keymaster library.

 ## Technologies
 ### Collision Detection
 Collision detection logic constantly checks with every cycle of the game loop if the `player` object is overlapping with a `platform` object and ends the game if this condition is met.
-This was a fun feature to figure out by understanding the difference in measurements based on which side both objects are overlapping.
+This was an interesting feature to figure out by understanding the difference in measurements based on which side both objects are overlapping.

 ```javascript
 Game.prototype.checkCollisions = function(startAnimate, startCreate) {